neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/handout.md

 ### Commits

-A commit is a snapshot of your repository at a specific point in time.
+A commit is a `snapshot of your repository` at a specific point in time.
 Creating a commit in your project is similar to hitting the "save" button in a video game.
-The process you have made so far will not be lost and you can always `go back` to the commit - so you will have all the project files as they were when you made the commit.
+The process you have made so far will not be lost and you can always `go back to any prior commit` - so you will have all the project files as they were when you made the commit.
 Each commit contains a message which should include a descriptive text, so that you and other developers will know what changes the commit includes.

 ### Good commit messages